nus-cs2103-AY1920S1/duke/docs/README.md

 1. changing `task name`, `date` and `time`
    * Format on command Line:
+     * For this command, match the type of task in the list to the type here E.g if the task is 'Event' then follow 'Event'
+     * Any deviation from the above will cause bugs
      * For `Event` tasks: edit [index]  [task name] t: [dd/mm/yy hhmm-hhmm]
      * For `Deadline` tasks: edit [index]  [task name] t: [dd/mm/yy hhmm]
      * For `Todo` tasks: edit [task name] t: